pcarbo/kyoto/README.md

 4. In human studies, people typically use a different realized relatedness matrix.
-Instead of calculating kinship coefficients based on the genotypes, they calculate the realized matrix as **R <- X % * % t(X)**, where **X** is the *n x p* genotype matrix (*n* is the number of samples, and *p* is the number of markers; that is, the matrix populated with allele counts (0, 1 or 2), or the mean allele counts if there is some uncertainty in the genotypes.
+Instead of calculating kinship coefficients based on the genotypes, they calculate the realized matrix as **R <- (X * t(X)) / p**, where **X** is the *n* x *p* genotype matrix (*n* is the number of samples, and *p* is the number of markers; that is, **X** is the matrix populated with allele counts (0, 1 or 2), or the mean allele counts if there is some uncertainty in the genotypes.
 In my lecture, I claimed that this matrix would yield identical results.
 Implement this alternative relatedness matrix in the script, and demonstrate empirically that this relatedness matrix yields the same (or very similar) LOD scores at the SNPs.
-In practice, there may be small differences when there is uncertainty in the genotypes, or due to the numerical procedures for computing the maximum likelihood estimates.
+(In practice, there may be small differences when there is uncertainty in the genotypes, or due to the numerical procedures for computing the maximum likelihood estimates.)

 ###Part B

-In Part B of this module, we will contrast our experiences so far with the methods based on a single-marker linear regression with "multi-marker" methods that simultaneously consider all markers as potential predictors of the phenotype.
-Our goals are to understand the features of multi-marker mapping, and understand how to interpret the results.
+In Part B of this module, we will contrast our experiences so far with the approaches based on a single-marker linear regression to "multi-marker" approaches that simultaneously consider all SNPs as potential predictors of the phenotype.
+Our objective is to understand the features of the multi-marker mappingapproach, and to understand how to interpret the results.
 For all of Part B, we will work with the [map.qtls.R](R/multi.map.qtls.R) script in R.

 We concrentrate on mapping QTLs for freezetocue since the albino trait